kuhrusty/Scrapple/README.md

 Relevant link: https://www.boardgamegeek.com/article/26688666#26688666

-For notes on checking out & building this, see [CONTRIBUTING.md].
+For notes on checking this out & building it, see [CONTRIBUTING.md](CONTRIBUTING.md).

 ### How does it work?